joaothomazlemos/joaothomazlemos/README.md

 ## About Me

 - I  have a masters in the engineering field with a focus on deep learning and statistics.
+- I'm  currently working as a Machine Learning engineer at [luizalabs]([https://ri.magazineluiza.com.br/show.aspx?idMateria=zrW63qZDygmEVMe9BMldXQ%3D%3D&linguagem=pt), where i build APIs for ML model serving and RAGs, help ds to take their models to prod, and also monitor them.
+We are GCP based (cloud).
-- I'm  currently working as a Machine Learning engineer at [2Neuron](https://2neuron.com/), where I'm responsible for developing ML models for anomaly detection and deploying them, using the AWS cloud, managing the resources with terraform (IaC).
+- I already worked with developing ML models for anomaly detection and deploying them, using the AWS cloud, managing the resources with terraform (IaC).
 - I have experience working with Python and SQL programming languages.
 - I have completed several online courses and certifications in data science and analytics, mostly from Courseira.
 - I have worked on projects that demonstrate my ability to gather, clean, analyze, and visualize data, as well as develop machine learning models.